Is your organisation celebrating important First Nations Dates?

 27 May to 3 June National Reconciliation Week

 National Reconciliation Week commemorates the anniversaries of the victorious 1967 Referendum and the High Court Mabo decision, two significant milestones in the reconciliation process.

 The principle of “terra nullius,” or “nobody’s land,” as claimed by the British when they first arrived in Australia, was overruled by the High Court of Australia on June 3, 1992.
 Native Title legislation has been made possible as a result of the ruling.

 3 July to 10 July NAIDOC Week

-NAIDOC Week commemorates the history, culture, and achievements of Aboriginal and Torres Strait Islander peoples throughout Australia.
+NAIDOC Week commemorates Aboriginal and Torres Strait Islander peoples’ history, culture, and achievements throughout Australia.

 4 August National Aboriginal and Torres Strait Islander Children’s Day